-Pine cone fire starters are the perfect gift for someone who enjoys a colorful fire.
+Pine cone fire starters are the perfect gift for someone who enjoys a colorful fire whether sitting around the campfire or in the living room fireplace.
 Easy enough for kids to make (with a little adult supervision); they can be packaged in a great basket for an inexpensive gift.

 The pine cones are first soaked in common household solutions like salt and borax and then coated with clear candle wax.
 When added to kindling in the fireplace or fire pit, they ignite quickly for an easy start and then give off non-toxic, colorful flames.
 The color of the flame depends on the soaking solution.